 The piano has 88 keys, and yet the human body typically has about 10 fingers.
-It can seem as if you need to be totally, completely clear about which finger goes over which key.
+As a result, it can seem as if you need to be totally, completely clear about which finger goes over which key.

-I hope that this stress can come to an end.
-When you walk up the stairs, do you agonize over which foot goes on which step?
+Let me try to put an end to this stress.
+As an example, when you walk up the stairs, do you agonize over which foot goes on which step?
 When you type on your computer, do you care about which finger goes over which key?